vsundar95/BeginnerRust/README.md

 the `use std::io` package at the top of the program.
 User data can be put into a match statement where we match on OK(_) where that matches on default and Err(e) which matches on an error.

+### Lesson 31 - Hash Maps
+Crate name : l31-hash-maps

+Hash map is a collection of key value pairs.
+Keys are mapped to values.
+We need to import the hash map struct into Rust using `use std::collections::HashMap`

+In this example we talk about inserting, getting, printing all key and value pair, removing a key and value pair, and checking to see if a key exits.